teresa-wolfiivp/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and difficult to maintain.
 Always strive to write clean, readable, and concise code.
 Refactor and eliminate redundancy whenever possible.
 Remember, tomorrow's you (or someone else) will thank today's you for making the codebase easier to understand and work with."

 In essence, prioritize clarity and simplicity in programming as it enhances code maintainability, reduces bugs, and improves overall productivity.

+# 2023-12-29
+- Today's programming wisdom is to embrace the principle of "write readable code".
+Always remember that code is read more often than it is written.
+Strive for clarity and simplicity in your expressions, naming conventions, and overall structure.
+Comments should be used sparingly, only when the code alone does not clearly convey its purpose or logic.
+Refactor early and often to maintain code quality and readability.
+Lastly, remember that coding is a collaborative effort; consider how your code will be understood and maintained by others in the future.